dmitryrck/node-alpine-parcel/README.md

   sh
 ```

-It will leave you in a shell within your app.
-Remember that anything you does there outside `/app` will be deleted when you type `exit`.
+It will leave you in a shell within `/app` (binding for your app).
+Remember that anything you do there outside `/app` will be deleted when you type `exit`.

 # Building